2000Deba/NoPassMobile/README.md

 ## 📜 License

-This project is **source-available** under a custom license.
+This project is **source-available under a custom license**.
+It is **NOT open-source**.

-You are allowed to view, fork, and contribute to this repository for learning and contribution purposes only.
+You are allowed to view and contribute to this repository for learning and contribution purposes only.

 ❌ Reuse, redistribution, rebranding, modification, or commercial use is **not allowed** without explicit permission from the author.

+Modification is allowed only for local learning or contribution purposes.
+Modified versions may NOT be deployed, redistributed, or published.

-See the [LICENSE](./LICENSE) file for full details.
+See the [LICENSE](./LICENSE) file for full legal terms and details.

 ---